-Now, it is also made into snacks and supplements for easier consumption which allows a wider audience to enjoy.
+It is also made into popular Japanese snacks and supplements for easier consumption, allowing a broader audience to enjoy it.

 The high nutritious value and benefits to human health have increased the popularity of Japanese seaweed worldwide.
-According to Allied Market Research, the global seaweed snacks market is projected to reach $2.90 billion by 2027, growing at a CAGR of 9.6% from 2021 to 2027.
+According to Allied Market Research, the global seaweed snacks market will reach $2.90 billion by 2027, growing at a CAGR of 9.6% from 2021 to 2027.

 The growth in the global vegan population and rising awareness regarding their health benefits among consumers has boosted the market growth.